** Updated 11/10/23**

 Another smart energy efficiency move is to incorporate solar photovoltaic panels into your home’s energy profile.
 Phil Coupe, co-founder of ReVision Energy said that today’s solar panel systems offer the highest quality ever with costs over time that are competitive with utility-provided electricity.
 “Homeowners who include solar in their Katahdin log home design are able to lock in an extremely low price for electricity for decades.”

 How is this possible?
-Presently, homeowners who install solar are eligible for a one-time 30% tax credit through the end of 2019.
-This credit decreases in subsequent years.
+Presently, homeowners who install solar are eligible for a one-time 30% tax credit through the end of 2023 through the Inflation Reduction Act.
+This credit decreases in subsequent years through 2034, where it drops to an equally valuable 22%.
+The latest addition to the IRA is Alternative Fuel Refueling which can add on as much as $1000 tax credit when you add a charging battery to your home’s systems.
 At the state level, many agencies offer additional incentives to install solar arrays, heat with high efficiency heat pumps insulate and use energy- and water- efficient appliances.
 For more information on incentives in your area visit dsire.org.
 Once the solar panels begin producing on day one, you can count on free solar electricity for as long as 40 years with todays’ high production panels.
 If you’re ready to explore more about adding solar, check out Katahdin’s Solar Ready Home program we’ve developed with the smart folks at ReVision Energy.

 Coupe also recommended some basic steps in the design when planning to include solar panels.
 Orient a dedicated area of your roof towards the south and try to keep the roof expanse simple, he explained.
 That will provide the greatest flexibility for planning solar installation.
 “Many folks are combining solar with heat pumps, battery storage and electric vehicle charging stations to maximize their power capabilities,” Coupe added.